 The deadline for existing pool and spa compliance with sections 242 and 1009 of the 2010 Americans with Disabilities Act (ADA) Standard for Accessible Design was January 31, 2013.
 Pools built or renovated since March 15, 2012, are currently required to meet the ADA requirements.
 APSP urges facility operators and owners of pools and spas that fall under the requirements to work with an APSP member company to provide a barrier removal analysis, if they have not already done so.
-For additional information on the ADA requirements for pools and spas, visit the APSP website to access the DOJ’s Technical Assistant Document, the ADA’s 2010 Accessibility Standards, and the APSP FAQs.
-For more information directly from the Federal Government about the ADA as it relates to pools and spas, visit ADA.gov.
+For additional information on the ADA requirements for pools and spas, visit the APSP website to access the DOJ’s Technical Assistant Document, and the ADA’s 2010 Accessibility Standards.

 Main Drains / VGBA

 Due to the Virginia Graeme Baker Act (VGBA) that Congress passed into federal law in December, 2007, main drain covers are still a hot topic.
 The intention of the law is to prevent accidental drowning and injury due to entrapment on the suction grates of all swimming pools, spas and fountains.